 Read this post for more information on the nutritional content of barley, its health benefits, healthy recipes for babies, and some tips to remember while using it.

 Goodness Of Barley For Your Baby

 Although barley is not a common food these days, it is one of the most nutritious grains naturally available.
-It contains lots of fiber, amino acids, iron, copper, B vitamins, manganese, iron and phosphorous.
-One cup of cooked barley contains the following nutritional value:
+It contains lots of fiber, amino acids, iron, copper, B vitamins, manganese, iron, and phosphorus.
+One cup of cooked barley contains the following nutritional value (2):

 - Protein – 3.55 gms